-A deposit via the Automated Clearing House Network is an electronic, automatic transfer of funds between banks.
+A deposit via the Automated Clearing House (ACH) Network is an electronic, automatic transfer of funds between banks.
+The ACH processed $61.86 trillion in payments in 2020 alone, and it can help your small business make and accept payments.

 The ACH network is a digital system used to process electronic payments for government agencies, businesses and consumers in the U.S.

-Developed in the late 1960s and early 1970s, what is now the ACH network initially was used by the federal government to help U.S. Air Force personnel receive their paychecks promptly via direct deposit.
-Clearinghouse associations banded together to expand the concept to process private payroll checks and the service became more popular as digital technology advanced.
+Developed in the late 1960s and early 1970s, the federal government initially used the ACH network to help U.S. Air Force personnel receive their paychecks promptly via direct deposit.
+Clearinghouse associations banded together to expand the concept to process private payroll checks, and the service became more popular as digital technology advanced.
+Today, businesses prefer the convenience of ACH deposits for both sending and receiving payments because they’re fast, easy to accept and easy to track.

 Today, the ACH network is widely used for all kinds of electronic transfers, including:

-- Consumer online payments to credit-card companies and utilities
+- Online payments to credit-card and utility companies

-- Consumer and business transfers between their own bank accounts
+- Consumer and business transfers between bank accounts

-- Individual payments to other individuals using platforms such as PayPal and Zelle
+- Payments using platforms such as PayPal and Zelle

 - Electronic tax refunds

-While direct ACH payments and ACH deposit share similar names, these terms actually refer to 2 distinct types of electronic transfers that are both processed by the ACH network:
+While direct payment via ACH and ACH deposit share similar names, these terms refer to 2 distinct types of electronic transfers:

-Direct deposit via ACH is a type of ACH transfer in which a business, government agency or consumer deposits money from one account into another, crediting the receiving account.
-It is familiar to consumers through direct deposit paychecks.
+An ACH direct deposit is a type of ACH transfer in which a business, government agency or consumer deposits money from one account into another, crediting the receiving account.
+Direct deposit paychecks and tax refunds that go directly to your bank account are examples of this type of ACH deposit.

 - Direct payroll deposits